kareenasharma/kareenasharma/README.md

 ✨ Check out my design portfolio at uxfolio.com/kareena

-☕ Let's grab a (virtual) coffee?
+☕ Let's be friends?
 Email me at kareenasharma2021@u.northwestern.edu

 <!---
 kareenasharma/kareenasharma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.